 - Sunglasses – UV rated to protect your eyes and polarizing to cut glare.

-- Swimsuit – due to the conservative nature of some countries, I would recommend a one-piece swimsuit for women.
-Also, in the tropical humidity, everything takes longer to dry, so if you prefer to put on a dry suit in the morning pack two and alternate.
+- Swimsuit – 1-2 swimsuits.
+In the tropical humidity everything takes longer to dry, so if you prefer to put on a dry suit in the morning pack two and alternate.
+Also, females should take note of the etiquette section above.

-- Rash guard – added sun protection during long stints in the water and great for caving – see this post on preparing for ATM for more specific advice on clothing for caving excursions.
+- Rash guard – 1 rash guard for added sun protection during long stints in and on the water.
+Also great for caving – see this post on preparing for ATM for more specific advice on clothing for caving excursions.

-- Accessories – jewellery (preferably costume jewellery) or other accessories to dress up an outfit in the evening.
+- Accessories – Minimal jewellery (preferably costume jewellery) or other accessories to dress up an outfit in the evening.
 I travel with one chunky necklace and a light scarf.
+Sarong – 1-2 beach cover-up or sarong to keep you sun protected and modest between swims.
+See this post for sarong tieing ideas

 Toiletries